 On 25th April 2015 he made his final appearance for City in a 0-0 draw with Dartford, that summer he agreed a move to Carlisle, a move nobody begrudged the player.
 He had been a mainstay of our team for three seasons, a player who always gave everything he had for the shirt.
 Had he stayed he would have been mentioned in the same breath as Paul Farman and Alan Power when we discussed our non-league legends, but instead he moved onwards an upwards.
 He was replaced by Bradley Wood, another firm fans favourite.

 His 12th appearance at Carlisle brought him the biggest match of his career, a 1-1 draw at Liverpool in the League Cup.
-Last season he helped to guide Carlisle to the play-off semi-finals where they were beaten by Exeter City, meaning he’ll line up for the Cumbrian side this season against Lincoln.
-To date he’s played eighty-odd games for them, and he’s regarded as a permanent fixture in their side.
+In 2016/17 he helped to guide Carlisle to the play-off semi-finals where they were beaten by Exeter City.
+Last season he was in and out of the Cumbrians side, eventually leaving after 108 appearances in the summer.

 (Apologies for the quality of the shots in this article, I took them on my old camera from the stands before I had all the gear and no idea)